 The mineralisation at Wapiti is steeply dipping to sub vertical and extends over an estimated strike of up to 39km in length.
+Only 12.5km of this has been included in the Scoping Study, with the remainder representing potential additional mining opportunities.
 The relative uniformity and narrow nature of the deposit means that mining will be of a narrow-slot trenching style from the surface.
 The trench will progress down in slots (benches) with the first bench 1m below the surface.
 This method allows the first 6 years of production at Wapiti to be completed at less than a 1.6:1 strip ratio which greatly benefits free cash flow.
 After mining, excavated areas are backfilled and the area is subject to reclamation.
 This process has been optimised during the previous bulk sample extraction (Figure 1), where Fertoz gained significant experience in local conditions and expected performance of the extraction process for full scale mining.